The rise of cryptocurrencies like Bitcoin continues apace, with new players entering the game seemingly every week.

 While the future of cryptocurrencies is the subject of considerable debate, a number of retailers have embraced them as a form of payment.
-For example, Alza, a Czech retailer with a strong physical presence in Eastern and Central Europe and an even larger online reach, last year began accepting Bitcoin and even added Bitcoin ATM to some of its stores in the Czech Republic.
+For example, Alza, a Czech retailer with a strong physical presence in Eastern and Central Europe and an even larger online reach, began accepting Bitcoin in 2017 and even added Bitcoin ATM to some of its stores in the Czech Republic.

 Should more retailers follow suit?
 Here’s a look at the potential pros and cons of accepting crypto payments.

 Let’s start with the bad news first.
 Bitcoin and other cryptocurrencies present retailers with a number of challenges.
 These include: